bcgov/digital-talent/apps/www/src/app/(public pages)/community-of-care.md

 Our process of intersectional analysis starts with socially locating ourselves.
 Social location means a person’s combination of demographic characteristics, like race, gender, ability, and age.
 Everyone’s combination will likely be different.
 Once we become aware of our social location, we understand how we interact with systems of power and marginalization.

 Social locating helps us to know where unconscious bias plays a role, and where and how we can stop the bias.
-By doing this analysis, we ensure our services benefit all B.C. residents.
+By doing this analysis, we ensure our services benefit all BC residents.

 ![Wheel of power and privilege](https://github.com/bcgov/digital-talent/blob/develop/apps/www/src/app/(public%20pages)/ebf281ff-a3b2-4a59-9771-47b16f828dbb.jpg)